kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 ### Booting a fake Uqbar node

 Boot a fake Uqbar node for developmenmt purposes using the `uqdev boot-fake-node` tool.
-`uqdev boot-fake-node` downloads the OS- and architecture-appropriate Uqbar core binary and runs it without connecting to the live network.
+(TODO: Reorganize so we don't repeat) `uqdev boot-fake-node` downloads the OS- and architecture-appropriate Uqbar core binary and runs it without connecting to the live network.
 Instead, it is connects to a mocked local network, so that different fake nodes on the same machine can communicate with each other.
 `uqdev boot-fake-node` has many optional configuration flags, but the defaults should work fine: